A Machine for Burning Cities

 - September 2017: Nuclear test conducted by North Korea, country claims; South Korea responds with drills

 What is often overlooked in the news coverage is the yields of the tests.
-Clearly this is anything but steady[0].
-What happened?
-The last test was of a fusion bomb, more commonly known as a thermonuclear or hydrogen[1] bomb.

 We tend to ignore this distinction, talking about "nuclear weapons" instead of "thermonuclear weapons" or "hydrogen bombs".
 From Google Ngrams: